thelastgoth128/Last-Race/README.md

 MIT License – free to use, modify, and distribute.

 👨‍💻 Author
-Developed by Cyrus Thindwa Final‑year Computer Science student, University of Malawi Technical Lead for AI Exam Generation at YathuApp Backend/frontend developer at Primechase Studios
+Developed by Cyrus Thindwa Final‑year Computer Science student, University of Malawi Backend/frontend developer at Primechase Studios

 Code

----

-This is a **full README file** — you can copy it directly into your repo as `README.md`.

-👉 Do you want me to also add a **“Getting Started” tutorial section** (step‑by‑step guide